omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 :year: 2025
 :month: 8
 :day: 11
+:pinned: true

-Virtual machines are a truely fascinating piece of software, and suprisingly simple.
-As you start understanding how they work and write your own, you will feel like you're discovering computers all over again.
-In this article I will explain what a virtual machine is, we will write some code that runs on a virtual machine, and see how simple constructs build up to create complex logic.
+Virtual machines are a truely fascinating piece of software, and yet suprisingly simple.
+As you start understanding how they work and write your own, it will feel like you're discovering computers all over again.
+In this article I will explain what a virtual machine is and how to bulid one, we will write some code that runs on our virtual machine, and see how simple constructs build up to create complex logic.

 # Preamble